 Once the meter is mounted to the camera, use is simple.
 To set the ISO, hold the metering button (the one on the back of the unit next to the screen) and then press either up or down on the aperture adjustment.
 Once you’ve selected the right ISO, you’re ready to meter.

 The unit works in a way that’s similar to a camera’s aperture-priority or shutter-priority mode.
-After setting the ISO we then select either the desired aperture or shutter speed, after which pressing the metering button on the back will result in an instant readout of the final variable which will result in a correct exposure.
+After setting the ISO we then select either the desired aperture or shutter speed, after which pressing the metering button on the back will result in an instant calculation and display of the final variable which will result in a correct exposure.

 Say we’re shooting 400 ISO film and we want to shoot a shot at F/8.
 We set our ISO to 400, and then simply press the aperture button up or down until it’s set to F/8.
 After that, pressing the metering button will tell us which shutter speed we should choose.
 The ISO, aperture, and shutter speed values are all adjustable and displayed in increments of 1/3rd of a stop.